Chapter 13

 Next, you will need to propose a repayment plan that reorganizes your debts into a single monthly payment that you will make over three to five years.
 The monthly payment amount will be determined by your current disposable income, or what you can afford to pay after expenses.
 You will need to start making payments the month after you file, even if the court has yet to formally approve the plan.

-Prioritizing Debts in Your Bankruptcy Plan
+Prioritizing Debts in Your Chapter 13 Bankruptcy Plan

 In your plan, some debts must have priority over others.

-Tax debt and child support obligations have the highest obligations, followed by secured debts – including mortgage arrears and missed car payments.
+Tax debt and child support obligations have the highest obligations, followed by secured debts, including mortgage arrears and missed car payments.

-Your creditors and the bankruptcy trustee assigned to your case will have the opportunity to object to your plan if they believe it is unfair.
+Your creditors and the bankruptcy trustee assigned to your filing will have the opportunity to object to your plan if they believe it is unfair.
 Our team at North County Bankruptcy Clinic knows how to handle objections at this stage of the process and will do everything we can to ensure your proposed plan is swiftly confirmed.

 Finalizing Your Debt Discharge Post-Bankruptcy